Friday, December 11, 2020

 odd piece of what we’d always called the knickknacks

-of the great southwest. which had always been so easy
+. which have always been so easy

 to find. once inside the squeaky clean bathroom, we